Congress Casts A Suspicious Eye On Russia's Kaspersky Lab

 Kaspersky added he would "be very happy to testify in front of the Senate" and answer any questions put to him.

-In a separate statement emailed to NPR, a Kaspersky Lab spokesperson rejected the legislation banning Pentagon use of its products.
+In a separate statement emailed to NPR, a Kaspersky Lab spokesman rejected the legislation banning Pentagon use of its products.

 "The company has a 20-year history in the IT security industry of always abiding by the highest ethical business practices," it reads in part, "and Kaspersky Lab believes it is completely unacceptable that the company is being unjustly accused without any hard evidence to back up these false allegations."